delta-io/delta/PROTOCOL.md

 ```

 ### Protocol Evolution
-The `protocol` action is used to set the version of the Delta protocol that is required to read or write a given table.
+The `protocol` action is used to increase the version of the Delta protocol that is required to read or write a given table.
 Protocol versioning allows a newer client to exclude older readers and/or writers that are missing features required to correctly interpret the transaction log.
 The _protocol version_ will be increased whenever non-forward-compatible changes are made to this specification.
 In the case where a client is running an invalid protocol version, an error should be thrown instructing the user to upgrade to a newer protocol version of their Delta client library.